WebOfTrustInfo/verifiable-news/brainstorming.md

 The plugins can return content for requests for factual claims’ for the content types of HTML and JSON-LD.

 ### Shareable Factual Claims and OpenGraph
-The plugins can ensure that the hypertext for factual claims includes OpenGraph data, making factual claims shareable
+The plugins can ensure that the hypertext for factual claims includes OpenGraph data, making factual claims shareable.

 ### Embedding Claims in Posts via Shortcodes
 One way to embed references to local or remote factual claims into blog articles is using shortcodes: